Russian intervention in the Syrian civil war: September–October 2015

-On the morning of 7 October 2015, according to the Russian officials, four warships from the Russian Navy's Caspian Flotilla launched 26 3M-14T from Kalibr-NK system cruise missiles that hit 11 targets within Syrian territory.
+On the morning of 7 October 2015, according to Russian officials, four warships from the Russian Navy's Caspian Flotilla launched 26 3M-14T cruise missiles from Kalibr-NK systems that hit 11 targets within Syrian territory.
 The missiles passed through Iranian and Iraqi airspace in order to reach their targets at a distance of well over about 1,500 kilometres (930 miles).
 The same day, Syrian ground forces were reported to carry out an offensive under Russian air cover.
 According to CNN citing unnamed United States military and intelligence officials, 4 of 26 cruise missiles on 8 October crashed in Iran, well before reaching their targets in Syria.
 Russia said all of its missiles hit their targets.
 Iran also denied any missiles had crashed on its territory.
 The Iranian defence ministry dismissed the CNN reports as Western "psychological warfare".

 On 8 October 2015, the number of air raids increased significantly up to over 60 sorties a day, a tempo maintained for the next two days.
 The Russian defense ministry announced on 9 October that up to sixty ISIL targets were hit in the previous 24 hours, killing 300 militants in the most intense strikes so far.
 One raid targeted a Liwa al-Haqq base in the Raqqa Governorate using KAB-500KR precision-guided bombs, in which reportedly two senior ISIL commanders and up to 200 militants were killed, despite the lack of any connection between al-Haqq and ISIL.
 Another destroyed a former prison near Aleppo used by ISIL as a base and munitions depot, killing scores of militants.
 Rebel training sites in the Latakia and Idlib provinces were reportedly hit as well.
 Meanwhile, ISIL militants made advances in the Aleppo area on 9 October, seizing several villages in what the Associated Press called a "lightning attack".
 The attacks were unencumbered by either Russian or United States-led coalition airstrikes.
 The ISIL advance came at the expense of rebel groups also targeted by Russian and Syrian forces.
 In mid-October 2015, a joint Russian-Syrian-Iranian-Hezbollah offensive targeting rebels in Aleppo went ahead.

 According to pro-opposition citizen journalist group Raqqa Is Being Slaughtered Silently, Russia lied about targeting ISIL in the early airstrikes and missiles around Raqqa.
 Between 17 September and 13 October they counted 36 Russian strikes against only 2 ISIL targets (with 4 ISIL deaths) and 22 civilian targets (with 70 civilian deaths plus injuries) included hospitals, a fire hall, at least one school and a highway fueling station.